The Sidehackers: Plot

-Despite Luke's warnings to let the police handle the situation, Rommel is determined get his revenge.
-Rommel gathers a group of men as back-up, consisting of J.C.'s former henchmen Nero, muscle-bound Big Jake, bailed out criminal Crapout, and Cooch (who is secretly working undercover for J.C.).
-With help from Cooch, Rommel and his gang head out into the canyons where J.C. is hiding.
-Luke goes after Rommel to stop him.
-Rommel's plan involves engaging J.C. and his gang in hand to hand combat.
-Suspecting J.C.'s gang may be armed, Rommel's gang reluctantly agree to the plan.
+Despite Luke's warnings to let the police handle the situation, Rommel is determined get revenge.
+Rommel gathers a hit squad that consists of J. C.'s former henchmen Nero, muscle-bound Big Jake, bailed-out criminal Crapout, and Cooch (who is a double agent for J. C.).
+With help from Cooch, Rommel and his gang head out into the canyons where J. C. is known to be hiding; Luke goes after Rommel to stop him.
+Rommel's plan involves engaging J. C. and his gang in hand-to-hand combat.
+Suspecting J. C.'s gang may be armed, Rommel's gang reluctantly agrees to the plan.

-The next morning, Cooch sneaks over to J.C.'s hideout and fills him in on Rommel's plan.
-After Cooch leaves, J.C. celebrates his victory with Paisley, thinking he has Rommel figured out.
-Paisley breaks up with J.C. because of his abuse and her guilt for indirectly causing Rita's death.
-An enraged J.C. strangles Paisley to death, and then apologizes to her dead body and chides her for making him so angry.
+The next morning, Cooch sneaks over to J. C.'s hideout and advises him on Rommel's plan.
+After Cooch leaves, J. C. celebrates his victory with Paisley, thinking his victory over Rommel is all but certain.
+Paisley breaks up with J. C. because of his abuse as well as her guilt for indirectly causing Rita's death.
+An enraged J. C. strangles Paisley to death, and then apologizes to her corpse, chiding her for making him so angry.

-Luke tries to talk Rommel out of his revenge on J.C., telling Rommel he is no better than J.C. if follows through.
-Rommel ignores Luke's pleas.
-Rommel's gang catches Cooch returning from J.C.'s camp.
-After the gang savagely beats him, Cooch reveals J.C.'s location in a rock quarry in the canyons.
-Finally realizing revenge is worthless, Rommel asks Luke to tell the police where J.C. is hiding.
-Rommel's men attack J.C. in his hideout.
-Big Jake is shot and killed after taking down two of J.C.'s men.
-Cooch escapes and runs to J.C., who kills him for his betrayal.
-Nero and Crapout escape on a bike as the latter shoots the rest of J.C.'s men.
+Luke tries to talk Rommel out of his retribution, telling Rommel that he is no better than J. C. if he follows through; Rommel ignores Luke's pleas.
+Rommel's gang catches Cooch returning from J. C.'s camp.
+After the gang savagely beats him, Cooch reveals that J. C. can be found in a rock quarry in the canyons.
+Finally realizing revenge is worthless, Rommel asks Luke to tell the police where J. C. is hiding.
+Rommel's men attack J. C. in his hideout.
+Big Jake is shot and killed after taking down two of J. C.'s men.
+Cooch manages to escape and runs to J. C., who kills him for his betrayal.
+Nero and Crapout escape on a bike as the latter shoots the rest of J. C.'s men.

-Rommel and J.C. find each other in the quarry and fight.
-Rommel manages to gain the upper hand, and when the police arrive he decides to walk away.
-J.C. finds a gun dropped by one of his dead henchmen and shoots Rommel in the back.
-The last images of the film are a flashback of Rommel and Rita rolling about in a grassy field, superimposed over a shot of Rommel's dead body.
+Rommel and J. C. find each other in the quarry and fight.
+Rommel manages to gain the upper hand, but when the police arrive he decides to walk away.
+J. C. finds a gun dropped by one of his dead henchmen and shoots Rommel in the back.
+The film concludes with a flashback of Rommel and Rita rolling about in a grassy field, superimposed over a shot of Rommel's dead body.